inverno-io/inverno-mods/inverno-security-jose/README.md

 ### JWK Store

 The *security-jose* module uses a `JWKStore` to store and load frequently used keys.
-By default the module uses a no-op implementation but more effective implementations can be injected when creating the module.
+By default, the module uses a no-op implementation but more effective implementations can be injected when creating the module.

-The purpose of the `JWKStore` is optimize key resolution when loading keys while creating or reading JWS or JWE.
+The purpose of the `JWKStore` is to optimize key resolution when loading keys while creating or reading JWS or JWE.
 As soon as a key is matched by a key id, an X.509 SHA-1 or X.509 SHA-256 thumbprint, the key shall be returned and no further processing performed, including consistency checks.

 > Note that this actually goes a bit against [RFC 7517][rfc7517] for which inconsistent JWK must be rejected but this is a fair optimization as the returned `JWK` shall always be consistent.